-Next, I’m taking a 32 gauge, uncovered wire, and threading it through the center of the leaf, making sure I cannot see the wire from the back or the front of the leaf.
-Then I’m pressing it on to a veiner that will indent veins onto the gumpaste and also thin out the edges of the leaf.
+Next, I’m taking a 32 gauge, uncovered wire, and threading it through the center of the leaf, making sure I cannot see the wire from the leaf’s back or front.
+Then I’m pressing it on to a veiner that will indent veins onto the gumpaste and thin out the leaf’s edges.
 Refer to Video at 10:09

 I’m bending the leaf over slightly, which will prevent the wire from coming out when it’s dry and also curling the leaf slightly.
 You can use your artistic license to wave or turn the leaves for a more natural look.
 Refer to Video at 10:33

-When you’ve made the leaves put them to dry in the flower foam, then when they are dry, tape the stems with green florist’s tape.
+When you’ve made the leaves put them to dry in the flower foam, then tape the stems with green florist’s tape when they are dry.

 Assembling the Cherry Blossoms

-My blossoms and leaves are now dry, I’ve taped the stems with florists tape, and I’m ready to assemble the blossoms and leaves into the branches.
+My blossoms and leaves are now dry, I’ve taped the stems with florist tape, and I’m ready to assemble the blossoms and leaves into the branches.
 Refer to Video at 11:09

-For information on how to use florists tape to cover stems, refer to Video 1 “How to Make a Gumpaste Rose”
+For information on how to use florist tape to cover stems, refer to Video 1, “How to Make a Gumpaste Rose.”

-For each branch, I’m using five open blossoms and one slightly closed blossom.
+I’m using five open blossoms and one slightly closed blossom for each branch.

-I’ve colored the centers of the blossoms with a slightly darker shade of pink petal dust.
+I’ve colored the blossoms’ centers with a slightly darker shade of pink petal dust.
 I’ve trimmed the stamens with scissors and passed them quickly over steam to seal the color and give them a slight shine.

 I showed you how to steam the flowers in the Wild Rose Video 2